Analysis | Who needs new late-night celebrity interviews? Relive these 15 bizarre and memorable moments.

 By the time Drew Barrymore was 8 years old, she had already hosted “Saturday Night Live” and appeared (multiple times) on Johnny Carson’s “Tonight Show,” so the actress was no stranger to the after-hours circuit when, at 20, she appeared on “Late Show” in 1995.
 But she managed to surprise the legendary host — who happened to be celebrating his 48th birthday — by hopping onto his desk and flashing her breasts.

-Barrymore reflected on the infamous moment during a 2018 interview with Stephen Colbert, whose CBS show happens to tape in Carson’s old theater.
+Barrymore reflected on the infamous moment during a 2018 interview with Stephen Colbert, whose CBS show tapes in Letterman’s old theater.
 “It’s like a distant memory that doesn’t seem like me,” the actress said.
 “But it is me.
 And that’s kind of cool.
 I’m still down with that.”

 Norm Macdonald and Courtney Thorne-Smith on ‘Late Night With Conan O’Brien’ (May 15, 1997)

-Note: An earlier version of this story incorrectly stated that Stephen Colbert tapes in Johnny Carson's old theater.
-Like his predecessor, David Letterman, Colbert tapes in the Ed Sullivan Theater.
-Additionally, Kanye West's interview with Jay Leno did not take place on Leno's "Tonight Show"; the interaction was on the inaugural episode of "The Jay Leno Show."
-This version has been corrected.